Acted as a Model

 And took the attitude of the two animals

 from the present sheet of the two pine martens

-(here additionally available in fine later coloring as well as the companion piece with the two beech martens Th.
-475).
+(additionally available here the companion piece with the two beech martens Th.
+475 plus the original printing plates to both).
 The young one of which hangs across a bough of equally low height as with Marc and looks down at the mother standing on the hind paws against the trunk luring with a captured bird.
 “Playing Squirrels” as sheet 88 (Th.
 478) shows the same situation, only with the difference of a further one in the tree, too, but keeping a little aloof and not involved in the play.
-Yet the bizarre trees – and as such Sälzle characterized them expressly in the edition of the preparatory drawings for the following suite – as rather rarer for Ridinger, too, he took over from sheet 19 of the concurrent suite of the Representation of the Fair Game, the “Trace of a Marten / Trace of the Weasel” (Th.
+Yet the bizarre tree – and as such Sälzle characterizes it expressly in the edition of the preparatory drawings for the following suite – as rather rarer for Ridinger, too, he took over from sheet 19 of the concurrent suite of the Representation of the Fair Game, the “Trace of a Marten / Trace of the Weasel” (Th.
 181), with the same attitude of the marten in the tree and the, however, neutrally shown weasel on the ground.

 Thus Marc designed his “Playing Weasels” just so by means of divers Ridinger references as the latter on his part composed his “Amusement of the Shepherds” after Watteau, Th.-Stillfried 1397, from four models of the Frenchman.
 That finally also the more typical trees of Ridinger’s were not unfamiliar to Marc, the right group of trees of his painterly forest interior “The Würm at Pipping” from 1902/03, H.-J. 15 with ills., demonstrates.
 But also the par force scenery on the watercolor “Ried Castle” from 1914 – Holst, ills.
 11, p.
 29 – stands for a further example of Marc’s occupation with Ridinger,

 which in this plurality has been missed till now .